 - Preheat & Prepare: Heat your oven to 350°F (175°C).
 Line or grease a loaf pan.

-- Blend Ingredients: In a blender, mix bananas, sprouted oats, baking powder, and maple syrup until smooth.
+- Blend Ingredients: In a blender or food processor, mix bananas, sprouted oats, baking powder, and maple syrup until smooth.

 - Transfer & Fold in Extras: Pour the batter into a large bowl.
 If adding nuts or chocolate chips, gently fold them into the mixture with a spoon or spatula.